Volkswagen focuses on electric and digital cars: investment of 180 billion

-Volkswagen announces an investment of 180 billion euros between 2023 and 2027, of which more than 2/3 destined for “electrification and digitization”
+Volkswagen announces an investment of 180 billion euros between 2023 and 2027, of which over 2/3 destined for “electrification and digitization”

 Volkswagen focuses on digital and electric cars: in fact, announced a investment plan For 180 billion euros between 2023 and 2027 aimed at more attractive areas and sectors, electrification and digitization.